franleplant/nosleepjavascript-blog/content/blog/redux-data-fetching-antipattern/index.md

 - medium term response storing, reading _and_ writing or updating.
 - heavy abstraction, simplicity and a really easy to use interface.

+These things have been a staple of [GraphQL](https://graphql.org/) clients such as [Apollo](https://www.apollographql.com/) for quite some time now.

+## Just a cache

-When you think about it what you really want is a **cache layer** for your http requests that will simply maintain a key value store for your data, where the key will identify the _resource_ and the value will be the resource plus its metadata:
+When you think about it what you really want is a **cache layer** for your http requests that will simply maintain a key value store for your data, where the **key will identify the _resource_ and the value will be the resource plus its metadata:**

 ```typescript